-Charles was drafted into the U. S. Army in the spring of 1941.
-He went to Maywood, Illinois for his physical and induction.
-The building that he had his physical in was the old armory of the Maywood Tank Company of the Illinois National Guard.
-The company had been called to federal duty in the late fall of 1940 which left the building empty.
+The Selective Service Act went into effect on October 16, 1940, and he registered for the draft.
+He named his father as his contact person.
+Charles was drafted into the U. S. Army in the spring of 1941 and went to Maywood, Illinois for his physical and induction.
+The building that he had his physical in was the old armory of the Maywood Tank Company of the Illinois National Guard which had been called to federal duty on November 25, 1940, which left the building empty.

-During his physical and induction, Charles was informed that he and T/4 Frank Goldstein, another draftee, were being sent to Camp Grant immediately.
+During his physical and induction, Charles was informed that he and Frank Goldstein, another draftee, were being sent to Camp Grant immediately.
 At Camp Grant, the two men learned that they were being assigned to Company B, 192nd Tank Battalion.
-The reason was that both men were radio enthusiast and the company needed men who knew how to repair their radio equipment.
+This was the same tank company that had left the armory they had been given their physicals in.
+The reason for this move was that both men were radio enthusiasts and the company needed men who knew how to repair their radio equipment.
 This was the same tank company whose armory Charles had gone to for his army physical.

 Charles and Frank Goldstein were rushed to Fort Knox, Kentucky.
 Arriving there in the middle of the night, they were greeted by Sgt.
 Arthur McArthur who was in charge of radio equipment.
 McArthur told them they were to choose who wanted to teach the tankers how to use their radios and who was going to repair the equipment that did not work.
 Charles chose to teach the tankers about their radios.